-n 1835, near what is now Mexia, Texas, the Parker clan from Illinois settled Mexico’s Comanche territory with a land grant of around 16,400 acres.
+In 1835, near what is now Mexia, Texas, the Parker clan from Illinois settled Mexico’s Comanche territory with a land grant of around 16,400 acres.
 They had pushed farther westward than any permanent settlers had yet attempted and built a fort and began farming.
 In May of 1836, about two dozen Parkers were at the fort and in the nearby fields when a band of Comanches rode up under a white flag.
 Benjamin Parker approached the riders to parlay, but he was suddenly surrounded and impaled with lances.
 The Comanches fell upon the settlement, killing five men, wounding two women, and carrying off five captives.

-(1956), who was played by John Wayne.
+Alan Le May’s 1954 novel, The Searchers, is loosely based on this event and the subsequent hunt for the captives that obsessed James Parker—Ethan Edwards in the The Searchers (1956), who was played by John Wayne.
 James Parker took five solo trips into the Comanche country in an effort to find his daughter, Rachel Parker Plummer, her son, James Pratt Parker, 9-year-old Cynthia Ann Parker, and her younger brother John.
 One of the five captives, Elizabeth Kellogg, was sold by the Comanches to the Delawares within a few months of the capture.
 Her story is lost to history, though the social status of former captives, especially women who had been “violated,” was compromised.

 James Parker unsuccessfully petitioned his old friend Sam Houston for financial assistance to buy back his relatives; he endured floods, blizzards, and near starvation (He strangled a skunk to stay alive at one point.) on his treks; once he even snuck upon a Comanche encampment and left messages written in English near water holes to no avail.